agarun/agarun.com/posts/a-new-website.md

 - **Jest** and **Cypress** for testing utilities and pages
 - plus some more, check out the [code](https://github.com/agarun/agarun.com)!

-I expect the stack to change a bit as I'm still looking over alternatives like `linaria` and `react-spring`, so the `README` might be more up-to-date.
+I expect the stack to change a bit as I'm still looking over alternatives like `linaria` and `react-spring`, so the [`README`](https://github.com/agarun/agarun.com/blob/main/README.md) might be more up-to-date.

+> **2025 Update**:
+> I've updated this site to V2, so this article is a bit out of date.
+We now use Next 15, Vitest, Playwright, and more: [https://github.com/agarun/agarun.com](https://github.com/agarun/agarun.com)

 # Next.js Ecosystem